kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4943-vpa-scope/README.md

 ## Implementation History

 <!--
-Major milestones in the lifecycle of a KEP should be tracked in this section.
+Major milestones in the lifecycle of a AEP should be tracked in this section.
 Major milestones might include:
 - the `Summary` and `Motivation` sections being merged, signaling SIG acceptance
 - the `Proposal` section being merged, signaling agreement on a proposed design
 - the date implementation started
-- the first Kubernetes release where an initial version of the KEP was available
+- the first Kubernetes release where an initial version of the AEP was available
-- the version of Kubernetes where the KEP graduated to general availability
+- the version of Kubernetes where the AEP graduated to general availability
-- when the KEP was retired or superseded
+- when the AEP was retired or superseded
 -->

 ## Drawbacks

 <!--
-Why should this KEP _not_ be implemented?
+Why should this AEP _not_ be implemented?
 -->

 ## Alternatives